 Picton is a UK Real Estate Investment Trust established in 2005.
 It owns and actively manages a diversified portfolio of UK commercial property, comprising 47 assets and with around 350 occupiers.
 Picton is listed on the main market of the London Stock Exchange.
-For the year ended 31 March 2020 Picton had revenue of £46 million and employed an average of ten people.
+For the year ended 31 March 2021 Picton had revenue of £43 million and employed an average of nine people.

-Picton is fundamentally committed to ensuring that there is no slavery or human trafficking in our supply chains or in any part of our business.
-We expect high level of standards within our business and similarly from our suppliers.
+We are fundamentally committed to ensuring that there is no slavery or human trafficking in our supply chains or in any part of our business.
+We expect high ethical standards within our business and similarly from our suppliers.

 - Equal opportunities and diversity